 - Female travelling solo be careful sitting next to men.

 What language does the public speak in Morocco?

 Foreign Languages mostly spoken in Morocco are Arab and French.
-At the northern part of Morocco such as Tangier – Spanish is spoken.
-At the most tourist areas some English is spoken.
+At the northern part of Morocco such as Tangier, Spanish is spoken.
+At the most popular tourist areas such as Marrakech some English is spoken.